-Virtual Memory is supposed to act as a savior where the physical memory (RAM) runs out when running resource intensive programs.
+Virtual Memory is supposed to act as a savior where the physical memory (RAM) runs out when running resource-intensive programs.
 To compensate RAM, Virtual Memory combines the RAM with TEMP Storage on your Hard Disk.
-Many users have reported that there freezing issue was fixed by increasing the Virtual Memory to 8 GB.
+Many users have reported that their freezing issue was fixed by increasing the Virtual Memory to 8 GB.

 To increase VM (Virtual Memory), Hold the Windows Key and Press R. Type sysdm.cpl and Click OK.
 Then click Advanced -> Settings -> Advanced -> Changed.
 Uncheck Automatically Manage paging file size for all drives, and choose Custom Size.
 Set Initial Size to 1000 and Maximum Size to 8192.
 Then Click OK and Reboot the PC.

 Some of these programs we’ve gathered online are found to be incompatible with Windows 10.
 If you have any of these programs installed, try uninstalling them and then test.
 These are, (i) Speccy (ii) Acronis True Image (2015), The 2016 version appears to work fine. (iii) Kaspersky.

 Link State Power Management is a power saving mechanism.
 It has two options, the first one which is Moderate Power Savings, saves less power but recovers quickly from the sleep state.
 The second one, Maximum Power Savings, saves more power and the time to recover from the sleep state is increased.
 If you turn it off, the LSPM won’t come into play.
 Users reported that turning this feature off helped with blank screens and freezing issues especially where NVIDIA/AMD Graphic Cards were being used.